sajanajk/eleventyone/src/site/index.md

 ---
-title: Jay Kalansooriya | Wordsmith
+title: Jay Kalansooriya
-subtitle: Freelance Writer & Content Strategist Specialized in Startups & SMEs.
+subtitle: Writer | Editor | Content Strategist </br> Featured on Indie Hackers, Brandjaxed, etc.
 layout: layouts/base.njk
 ---

-## What am I capable of?
+## I craft and distribute content that help companies grow exponentially.

 From this point we should already have: